 4. Be a new wineskin

-Today, Christians debate some of the messages and take very different approaches even though weāre all Christians.
-As one example, are we supposed to simply love each other (sinners) and let God be the judge or does loving one another require us to call out sinners with genuine righteous judgment over concern for their salvation?
+Today, Christians debate some of the messages and take very different approaches even though weāre all following Christ.
+As one example, some people believe we should simply love each other (sinners) and let God be the judge while others believe we should call out sinners with genuine righteous judgment and concern for their salvation.Ā

 Are you seeking deeper faith, a more meaningful life, or greater inner peace?